-A Climbing ladder swing provides the challenge of motor planning while simultaneously working on balance, strength, and body awareness.
+A Climbing ladder swing (affiliate link) provides the challenge of motor planning while simultaneously working on balance, strength, and body awareness.
 The child simply works to climb the ladder from the bottom to the top and then back down again.
 It adds the fun of swinging while providing a challenging workout.

 Ladder Swing Activities:

 - Place a bucket or basket filled with puzzle pieces, letters, shapes, or other items at the top of the ladder for a child to retrieve one at a time by climbing up and down the ladder swing.
 Then, have them either put the pieces into the puzzle base or practice writing the letter or drawing the shape before going back up the ladder to grab the next item.

 - An adult can stabilize the bottom of the swing by holding it steady while the child climbs or an adult can slightly twist and turn the ladder swing while the child attempts to climb up and down.
 It’s called the ship on the rocky seas!